roman-milk/roman-milk.github.io/the-adventures-of-kathleen-m.md

  And then she told him how it had started and then how each encounter had driven her to the next.
 The train, the blackmail at school, the car pool and everything that had come about while car pooling.
 She told him what she did while he played golf on Saturdays and she told him of the constant calls from The Watcher who she came to find out was Ron.
 She did not tell him about Billy and Todd and she made no mention of Sarah, Chris, Bobby or Frank.
 She would not be responsible for poisoning the relationship between him and his father - not on top of all the other pain she had caused him.
 Even with the ones she omitted the picture she had painted of herself was not pretty.
 In fact, it was downright ugly.

  "And then you came home from that trip and told me about Andy Milliken and that was my wake-up call.
 Until then I had convinced myself that you loved me enough to forgive me if I got caught, but after hearing how you felt about Andy's situation - how you felt about something that didn't even concern you - I could no longer believe that your love for me would be a 'get out of jail free' card.
 I quit cold turkey and promised myself that never again would I do anything that might cost me you.
-Report_Story #2